Singular support of coherent sheaves, and the geometric Langlands conjecture: Introduction

 In \secref{s:eis}, we study the functors of Eisenstein series on both the automorphic and the Galois side of the correspondence, and prove a consistency result (\thmref{t:generation}) with Conjecture \ref{c:main preview}.

 \sssec{}

 In Appendix \ref{s:eq} we list several facts pertaining to the notion of action of an algebraic group on a category, used in several places in the main body of the paper.
-These facts will be fully documented in \cite{GA}.
+These facts are fully documented in \cite{GA}.

 In Appendix \ref{s:Weil} we discuss the formation of mapping spaces in derived algebraic geometry, and how it behaves under deformation theory.

 In Appendix \ref{a:B} we prove a version of the Thomason-Trobaugh theorem for categories defined by singular support.